1981 England riots: Economic circumstances

 The election of the Conservatives in 1979 had also seen the implementation by the Thatcher government of monetarist economic policies that were designed to tackle inflation, which had peaked at 27% just before the election, dropped to 22% in 1980 and was still above 10% by 1981.
 In 1979, the second oil price crisis started.

 Although inflation was falling by 1981, unemployment was still rising and the recession was now in its second year.
 By April 1981, unemployment exceeded 2.5 million, having stood at 1.5 million two years earlier.
 Less than a decade earlier, unemployment had still been in six figures and it had stood at less than 400,000 as recently as the early 1960s.
 The inner city areas affected by the 1981 riots were among those hit particularly hard by the recession and the unemployment and other social issues that came with it.

 This level of unemployment, not seen since the 1930s (Great Depression in the United Kingdom), had led to mass discontent in the working-class areas of Britain most affected by the recession.
+Black youth, also dealing with growing racism and discrimination, were especially badly hit.